 The name, "Otisco" is thought to have originated from the Native American term, "waters dried up, or gone away."
 This likely referred to the shallow nature of the lake and its surrounding environs; especially the southern end.
-The watershed landscape changed permanently with the construction in 1869 of a dam at the north end to impound water for use
+The watershed landscape changed permanently with the construction in 1869 of a dam at the north end to impound water for use constructed in 1983 (Deyle 1985).

-In the early part of the last century, Syracuse residents would take come to the lake by way of the Marcellus-Otisco Railway for boat excursions.
-Heath's Grove contained a Pavilion that was used for parties and town picnics, and rental cottages available.
+In the early part of the last century, Syracuse residents would come to the lake by way of the Marcellus-Otisco Railway for boat excursions.
+Heath's Grove contained a pavilion that was used for parties and town picnics.
+Rental cottages were available.
 Over the ensuing decades, most of the lake's shoreline (except for areas with steep slopes along the western shore) was developed.